entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Forey (1998, char.
-90) considered that the plesiomorphic condition was when the posterior neural and haemal spines were abutting with each other as seen in Miguashaia and Diplocercides; polarized based on the porolepiform condition.
+90) considered that the plesiomorphic condition was when the posterior neural and haemal spines were abutting with each other as seen in *Miguashaia* and *Diplocercides*; polarized based on the porolepiform condition.
 It is clearer to mention that the contact between adjacent neural and haemal spines is on the totality of their length.
 This clarification is given because adjacent spines could abut proximally just dorsal to the arches.
 In species for which the haemal and neural spines are abutting, the spines are broad on most of their length and the extremities are less club-shaped the remaining actinistian species.
 We redefined the character to take into account solely the haemal spines because character 259 takes into account the condition of the neural spines."

 > - The coding of *Dianodus* is XX.